 By letting your dog “win” during a game of tug, you aren’t letting them dominate you.
 Instead, you’re nurturing a solid rapport and teaching them that engaging with you is fun and rewarding.
-Dianna L. Santos (KPA-CTP, CPDT-KA, CNWI) is the Owner and Lead Instructor at the Dog Sport University.
-“I love the description of “shared holding” when it comes to tug.
+Dianna L. Santos (KPA-CTP, CPDT-KA, CNWI), the Owner and Lead Instructor at the Dog Sport University, says “I love the description of ‘shared holding’ when it comes to tug.
 Allowing a dog to win means they can celebrate with their prize, but it also presents them with a wonderful opportunity: to choose to bring the toy back to you on their own.”

 Tips for Appropriate Tug Games

-When done correctly, tug sessions should be “kept relatively short (10-15 seconds), have impulse control built-in (dog should have a trained “OUT” or “DROP” behavior), and be something the dog is invited to do with you,” she says.
+When done correctly, tug sessions should be “kept relatively short (10-15 seconds), have impulse control built-in (dog should have a trained “out” or “drop” behavior), and be something the dog is invited to do with you,” she says.

 Santos also points out that “choosing the right tug toy for your dog is key.
 Pick something that has some length to it (should the dog need to re-grip, they will not get your hand by mistake) and made of a material that is easy on their teeth and gums.”

 It’s important to never chase after your dog if they run off with the toy or try to hoard or hide it.
 You’re only teaching them not to listen to you, and they could become possessive of the toy.
 “The key thing here is that the reward in it is the engagement,” Boling reminds us.
 “I am going to chase you and you won’t bring it back, versus a dog that learns that, ‘oh no, when she lets go, the game is over, and I can’t do anything unless I bring it back to her.'”

 Avoiding Injury When Playing Tug